phani-sudo/build-guide-1/topic/k2c-qli-build-ga/troubleshoot_sync_build_and_flash.rst

             sudo grep /etc/group -e "docker"
             # This command shows a list of users who are part of the Docker group; must include your user ID

    #.
-Sign out and sign in again for the access to take effect.
+Sign out and sign in again for the access to take effect:

       .. container:: nohighlight